datacontract/datacontract-cli/README.md

 ##### Custom Avro Properties

-We support a **config map on model and field level**.
+We support a **config map on field level**.
 A config map may include any additional key-value pairs and support multiple server type bindings.

 To specify custom Avro properties in your data contract, you can define them within the `config` section of your field definition.
 Below is an example of how to structure your YAML configuration to include custom Avro properties, such as `avroLogicalType` and `avroDefault`.